 Listed as a historical cultural monument by the City of Los Angeles, the property is also a California State Monument, making it eligible for tax benefits granted by the Mills Act.
 While all of Lautner's original blueprints and schematics for the home can be found at the Getty Center, the latest interior images are the first in 15 years.

 Perched on a verdant 9,796-square-foot lot, the home is neighbored by a three-bedroom, two-bath guesthouse, which was built in 1970 and is also included in the sale.
-Scroll ahead to see inside more of the main residence, currently listed for $6,500,000.
+Scroll ahead to see inside of this iconic residence.

 The Wolff Residence is currently listed for $6,500,000 by George Salazar and Tilsia Acosta of Berkshire Hathaway HomeServices California Properties.